Post Graduate Fellowship in Oncology Nursing

 - Infectious Disease

 - Palliative Care

 - Pulmonary Medicine

 *Requires Acute Care Nurse Practitioner Certification

-What is the goal of the fellowship?
+What is the purpose of the fellowship?

 The goal of this fellowship is to provide advanced practice registered nurses an opportunity to enhance their expertise in cancer care and to carry that expertise throughout Texas, the nation, and the world to promote excellence in oncology nursing and positively impact the care of oncology patients and their families.
 Through completion of the fellowship, the fellow will gain in-depth experience in clinical oncology practice with selected experience in oncology focused teaching, clinical research application and utilization, presentation and publication.